POWER OF ATTORNEY

 WHAT IS THE RESPONSIBILITY OF AN AGENT UNDER A POWER OF ATTORNEY FOR PROPERTY?

-An agent must use due care and act in accordance with the terms that you have specified in your Power of Attorney for Property document.
+An agent must use due care and act by the terms that you have specified in your Power of Attorney for Property document.
 He or she may be liable for any negligent exercise of the duties that you have specified.

 WHEN SHOULD YOU DESIGNATE AN AGENT UNDER A POWER OF ATTORNEY FOR PROPERTY?